-It seems to be so.
-In summer, the city center transforms into a continuous festival, people are having fun on the streets and in the clubs.
+It seems to be so -the city center transforms into a continuous festival in summer; people are having fun on the streets and in the clubs.
 The audience is rather large, so the scene is quite strong.

 Still, it is difficult to consider Budapest as one of the centers of European club life.
 Is it a problem?

-I think that development of night culture at home is our main mission here.
+I think that night culture development at home is our main mission.

 And which club is your favorite one?

 That’s a difficult question.
 I love performing at LÄRM because they have a good sound system there; and also Toldi, for example – they are my friends.
 LÄRM is a part of a large party center called Fogashaz opened 10 years ago, which includes four clubs, hostel, restaurant and clothing store in the same building.
 We also have two clubs that are located in an old shopping mall: Müszi and Corvin Club.
 By the way, there's a good dance floor on the roof.
 I like A38 club as well, although it looks more like a concert hall.

 A38 looks like a commercial club.

 Yes, it really hosts unsightly commercial events, but several months ago I performed there with Levon Vincent; Sunn O))) are also coming in September with their show.
 Main Stage of A38 is designed for more than a thousand of people, so its promoters are oriented at big names.

 Do local artists often perform in local clubs?